 Data rates may vary greatly at different links along the end-to-end path.
 Thus a very high-rate link may impinge on a node with a low-rate output, requiring the node to buffer traffic for a significant period of time.

 One core element of DTN is the Bundle Protocol.
 BP provides end-to-end network services, operating above the data transport services provided by links or networks accessed via the CLAs, and forming a store-and-forward network.
 This concept is illustrated in figure 2-1, in which BP is used to provide an end-to-end data delivery service over an internetwork (on the left) and a link-layer hop (on the right).
-Wherever the data path transits the bundle layer in the diagram, data may be stored waiting for an outbound path to become available.
+Wherever the data path transits the bundle layer in the diagram, data may be stored waiting for an outbound path to become available or for delivery to an application agent.

 Key capabilities of the Bundle Protocol include: